 In addition to being able to split time between the pool and lounge, we each could do our own thing to a degree.
 I’m obsessed with lazy rivers, whereas Sarah isn’t as big of a fan.

 I spent a ton of time floating around while Sarah stayed in the Stone Harbor Club Lounge reading and relaxing.
-If your party includes some who aren’t “pool people” this is likewise a perfect arrangement for you.
+If your party includes some who aren’t “pool people” the SS Harbor Beach Club Strategy could likewise be perfect for you.

-Trying to find ways of getting more bang for your buck is smart because staying Club Level at Walt Disney World is not cheap.
+Methods like the SS Harbor Beach Club are great for getting more bang for your buck, because staying Club Level at Walt Disney World is not cheap.

 Rack rates at Beach Club are all over the place, but during ‘regular’ season, a standard room will cost you $575/night.
 The surcharge for Club Level is ~$125-$200/night extra, depending upon the season.